 Soothing Cool Peppermint Scent

 The fastest way into the brain is thru the nose.
 When smelling your NoMo Wristbands your lungs will be the first to encounter the essential oils from your anti nausea band and will help open your lungs sending more oxygen to the brain.
 This is one of the ways NoMo Migraine helps to stop the headache cycle.
 The digestive system will also thank you because the peppermint helps to relax the smooth muscle of the gut and stops the retching before you throw up.
 Pregnant women suffering with morning sickness and during delivery have also seen the positive values of NoMo Nausea by opposing nausea frequently associated with pushing during childbirth.

-When the NoMo Nausea Band is worn properly the peppermint essential oil will act as a distraction technology, helping the brain to forget your sick in conjunction with the anti-nausea hormones being activated when placed at P6 on the wrist even before experiencing sea sickness, travel sickness, or car sickness.
+When the NoMo Nausea Band is worn properly the soothing cooling peppermint essential oil will act as a distraction technology, helping the brain to forget your sick in conjunction with the anti-nausea hormones being activated when placed at P6 on the wrist even before experiencing sea sickness, travel sickness, or car sickness.

 Nausea and vomiting can be associated with serious conditions.
 Anti-nausea wristbands are not for everyone, contact your physician if symptoms persist.
-Although acupressure may be effective on its own or when combined with other therapies, it should not be used as a replacement for doctor prescribed treatment.
+Although complimentary & alternative medicine may be effective on its own or when combined with other therapies, it should not be used as a replacement for doctor prescribed treatment.
 Stop wearing the band if skin irritation, pain, swelling, or numbness of the fingers occur.
 Your pulse should be palpable on the radial artery.
 If you have reduced circulation or neuropathy of the arms or hands please contact your physician before use.
 This is not a toy, or edible, and can be a choking hazard.
 Keep out of the reach of young children.

 Disclaimer: This drug free wristband is not intended to diagnose, treat, cure, or prevent any disease.